BerryCloud/xapi-java/README.md

 xAPI Java helps you to create applications that send or receive xAPI [Statements](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#statements) or [Documents](https://github.com/adlnet/xAPI-Spec/blob/master/xAPI-Data.md#10-documents).

 There are two projects in this [Monorepo](https://en.wikipedia.org/wiki/Monorepo), xAPI Client and xAPI Model.

 Both the xAPI Client and xAPI Model use a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface).
 Objects are [immutable](https://en.wikipedia.org/wiki/Immutable_object).

+[CheckStyle](https://checkstyle.sourceforge.io) is used to enforce the [Google Java Style Guide](https://google.github.io/styleguide/javaguide.html).
+Sonar performs automatic pull request reviews.
+[CodeQL](https://codeql.github.com) scans for vulnerabilities.
+The number of bugs, code smells and vulnerabilities in the codebase can be viewed in SonarCloud.
+The code coverage and code duplication percentages can also be viewed in SonarCloud.
+Over two-hundred unit tests ensure conformance with the xAPI specification.

 ## xAPI Java Client